SymbioticEDA/MARLANN/docs/isa.md

 Performing computations:

-- MACC: Load 8 bytes from MADDR+LBP, multiply with coefficients at CADDR+CBP,
+- MACC: Load 8 bytes from MADDR+VBP, multiply with coefficients at CADDR+CBP,
 and add the results to the accumulators.
-(MADDR+LBP must be 2-bytes-aligned.)
+(MADDR+VBP must be 2-bytes-aligned.)

 - MMAX: Like MACC, but store the max value in the accumulator instead of the sum.
 In MAX mode a coefficient of 0x80 (most negative number) is a special